Georg Wilhelm Friedrich Hegel: Jena, Bamberg, Nuremberg (1801–1816)

 I saw the Emperor – this world-soul [Weltseele] – riding out of the city on reconnaissance.
 It is indeed a wonderful sensation to see such an individual, who, concentrated here at a single point, astride a horse, reaches out over the world and masters it.

 Hegel biographer Terry Pinkard notes that Hegel's comment to Niethammer "is all the more striking since he had already composed the crucial section of the Phenomenology in which he remarked that the Revolution had now officially passed to another land (Germany) that would complete 'in thought' what the Revolution had only partially accomplished in practice."
 Although Napoleon had spared the University of Jena from much of the destruction of the surrounding city, few students returned after the battle and enrollment suffered, making Hegel's financial prospects even worse.
 Hegel traveled in the winter to Bamberg and stayed with Niethammer to oversee the proofs of the Phenomenology, which was being printed there.
 Although Hegel tried to obtain another professorship, even writing Goethe in an attempt to help secure a permanent position replacing a professor of botany, he was unable to find a permanent position.
 In 1807, he had to move to Bamberg since his savings and the payment from the Phenomenology were exhausted and he needed money to support his illegitimate son Ludwig.
-There, he became the editor of the local newspaper, Bamberger Zeitung, a position he obtained with the help of Niethammer.
+There, he became the editor of the local newspaper, Bamberger a position he obtained with the help of Niethammer.
 Ludwig Fischer and his mother stayed behind in Jena.

-Hegel's friend Friedrich Immanuel Niethammer (1766–1848) financially supported Hegel and used his political influence to help him obtain multiple positions.
+Hegel's friend Friedrich Immanuel Niethammer financially supported Hegel and used his political influence to help him obtain multiple positions.